Riemann-Roch Polynomials of the known Hyperk\"ahler Manifolds: Riemann-Roch polynomial for OG10

 \section{Riemann-Roch polynomial for OG10}

 We will use the realization of OG10 constructed by Laza-Saccà-Voisin in \cite{LSV17}, denoted by $J$.
 This has a Lagrangian fibration $\pi:J\to \P^5$.
 Let $\Theta$ be the relative theta divisor.
 This is $\pi$-ample by \cite{LSV17}, Section 5.
-Denote by $X_t$ a smooth fiber of $\pi$ and by $\Theta_t$ the restriction of $\Theta$ to the fiber.
-Recall the following result by Sawon.

-\begin{thm}[\cite{Saw16}, Claim 12] Let $H$ be a $\pi$-ample divisor on $X$.
-Then the sheaf $\pi_*\O_X(H)$ is locally free of rank $h^0(X_t,H_t)$. \end{thm} \begin{rem} In \cite{Saw16} it is assumed that $H$ is also ample, but tensoring with a sufficiently high multiple of the fiber yields the same result. \end{rem} The relative theta divisor is a principal polarization when restricted to any smooth fiber, hence $h^0(J_t,\Theta_t) = 1$.
+Let $J_t$ be a smooth fiber of $\pi$ and let $\Theta_t$ be the restriction of $\Theta$ to the fiber.
+By Theorem \ref{thm:sawon} we have that $\pi_*\O_J(\Theta)$ is locally free of rank $h^0(J_t,\Theta_t)$.
+The relative theta divisor is a principal polarization when restricted to any smooth fiber, hence $h^0(J_t,\Theta_t) = 1$.
 We obtain

 \begin{prop} $\pi_*(\O_J(\Theta))\cong \O_{\P^5}(k)$ for some $k\geq 0$.
 In particular